TechByAndroda/HIDHopper_ADB/README.md

 - You should see an "RPI-RP2" mass storage device appear on your computer
 - Drag the ".uf2" file onto that mass storage device
 - Once the mass storage device disappears, wait 10 seconds and then you are free to unplug

-# What's this repo for?
-This repo houses the HIDHopper ADB fork of adbuino and QuokkADB.

 # References
 ![ADB Pinout](images/adb_pinout.png)